 - Some administrative and secretarial work.

-- Jobs where home acts as a base for work carried out on the road.
+- Jobs where home acts as a base for mobile workers such as sales representatives.

 The key question is to what extent the employee needs to attend the office.